openstack-archive/tripleo-incubator/notes.md

  - download an Ubuntu 12.10 .iso
  - using the libvirt GUI or command line (your choice) create a new VM, Give it 1GB of memory, 8GB of disk and - this is the key bit - tell it to use the ooodemo shared network device rather than the default NAT set.
  - install Ubuntu into that VM
+   - set default user name to "stack", or add as separate user
  - reboot it and manually configure its network:
    192.168.2.2 netmask 255.255.255.0 gateway (if you set up NAT) 192.168.2.1 DNS - whatever your DNS details are.